-CS 111 Intro to Programing 5 (55/0) An introductory programming course using the Visual Basic.
-NET language to create event-driven programs with a graphical user interface.
+CS 111 Intro to Programing 5 (55/0) An introductory programming course using the NET language to create event-driven programs with a graphical user interface.
 Topics include variables, control structures, loops, object-oriented programming techniques, forms, debugging, and an introduction to database programming using ADO.NET and SQL.
-Prerequisite MATH 095 or MAP 105, or concurrent enrollment, or instructor permission
+Prerequisite MATH 095/096 or concurrent enrollment,.

-CS 115 Intro to Database Design & Management
+CS 115 Intro to Database Design & Management 5 (55/0)

 This course will examine the theory of database design and management, including how collections of data are organized, stored, and analyzed.
 Topics include the fundamentals of the relational model, Structured Query Language (SQL), data modeling, database design and administration, and web database processing.
 Introductory business and financial services applications will be used to illustrate course concepts through lectures and hands-on labs.
+CS& 131 Computer Science I: C++ 5 (55/0) An introduction to computer programming design and development with a primary focus on data structures and abstraction using the C++ object-oriented programming language.
+Topics include logical problem-solving, algorithm development, and programming basics, including an understanding of pointers, dynamic memory allocation, and data structures such as linked lists.
+Prerequisite: MATH& 141 or concurrent enrollment.